VO2 Max Calculator

 Race Performance

-VO2 Max by Age and Sex
+Turn this into a training plan →VO2 Max by Age and Sex

 Values in ml/kg/min.
 Based on normative data from the Cooper Institute and American College of Sports Medicine.
 These decline roughly 1% per year after 25 — but consistent training slows that significantly.